• Has a staff-high 37 years of experience in college coaching and a staff-high 431 college games as a coach.

 • A big reason Clemson won the 2011 ACC Championship for the first time in 20 years.

-In 2011, he helped the Tiger offense set many school records, including yards per game (440.8).
-His center, Dalton Freeman, was a Rimington Trophy finalist and a First-Team All-ACC selection.
+• In 2011, he helped the Tiger offense set many school records.
+His center, Freeman, was a Rimington Trophy finalist and a First-Team All-ACC selection.

-Moved with Dick Sheridan to N.C.
-State in 1986.
-He was a part of a resurgence of Wolfpack football, as he helped Sheridan turn the 3-8 team of 1985 into an 8-3-1 club that beat three AP top-25 teams in 1986.
-Caldwell was on the staff at N.C.
-State when it defeated Clemson three straight years (1986-88).
+• Moved with Dick Sheridan to NC State in 1986.
+He was part of a Wolfpack resurgence, as he helped turn a 3-8 team (1985) into an 8-3-1 club that beat three AP top-25 teams in 1986.
+He was on the NC State staff when it beat Clemson three straight years (1986-88).

-Started his coaching career as a student assistant at Furman under Art Baker in 1976 and became a full-time offensive line coach with the Paladins under Dick Sheridan in 1978.
-In 1977, he served as football and baseball coach at Hanahan (SC) High School.
+• Started his coaching career as a student assistant at Furman under Art Baker in 1976 and became a full-time offensive line coach with the Paladins under Sheridan in 1978.
+In 1977, he served as football and baseball coach at Hanahan (S.C.)
+High School.